michellewatts20000/GAS-automation/README.md

-# GAS-automation
+# Google App Script Automation

-Automation using Google Sheets and Google app script.
+TLDR: Automation using Google Sheets and Google App Script.

 Automating email sends from Google sheets.

 What you need to do first:
 - Need to create a google sheet.